jexxa-projects/JexxaTutorials/ContractManagement/README.md

 public class ContractRepositoryImpl implements ContractRepository {
     /**
      * Here we define the values to query contracts.
-Apart from their key, elements should be queried by following information: <br>
+Apart from their key, elements should be queried by the following information: <br>
      * <ol>
      *    <li>Contract number</li>
      *    <li>Contract signed flag</li>